In This Section

 • Access to additional funding to support achievement of Academic Entrepreneurship professional development goals

-This program is designed for graduate students in clinical, translational, or basic sciences and engineering (e.g., Masters, PhD, MD/DMD/Nursing), postdoctoral fellows, research-oriented residents and clinical fellows, and junior research faculty at academic institutions across the nation.
-In addition, more senior applicants are welcome to apply.
+This program is designed for graduate students in clinical, translational, or basic sciences and engineering (e.g., Masters, PhD, MD/DMD/Nursing), postdoctoral fellows, research-oriented residents and clinical fellows, and junior research faculty, and other healthcare professionals with advanced degrees at academic institutions across the nation.
+Additionally, more experienced applicants, such as senior faculty pursing a new career path, are welcome to apply.
 You do not need to be a current member of the CHOP and/or Penn organizations to apply.
 If you do not meet the above description, we welcome your inquiry about application (see "Applying to Course").

 Participants are expected to: